 A BREAK IN

 In April 1997, Martin Thomas, a popular Kansas City church minister, pled guilty to the murder of a man he once knew.
 Never revealing why he took the man’s life, Martin’s family was shattered and left with unanswered questions.
-Now 65 years old and released from prison, Martin drives himself relentlessly to save ex-convicts from returning to prison, all while striving to rebuild his relationship with his sons.
+Now 65 years old and released from prison, Martin drives himself relentlessly to save formerly incarcerated men from returning back to prison, all while striving to rebuild his relationship with his sons.

 Through Martin and his sons, we examine the relationship between Black men and their children.
 We take a close look at the physical and mental barriers between them along with the generational secrets that restrains the Black family from forward progression.